 Other differences from the original vintage models include the switching system, which now features a three-way toggle switch instead of the four-way rotary selector of yore, while the bridge has been redesigned.
 It is fully adjustable for tweaking intonation and has a string-through-body setup like the original models.

-Notable players included Pete Townsend and Eric Clapton, while Jimmy Page used one in the studio for the 12-string parts on Stairway To Heaven – famously using the Gibson EDS-1275 doublneck for live performances.
+Notable players included Pete Townshend and Eric Clapton, while Jimmy Page used one in the studio for the 12-string parts on Stairway To Heaven – famously using the Gibson EDS-1275 doublneck for live performances.
 But perhaps it's most famous for the Byrds, with its chorus-y jangle perfect for their psychedelic sound.

 The Electric XII is available in Lake Placid Blue, Olympia White and 3-Color Sunburst, priced £859 ($999, €959).